 Another type of putter is the offset from the hosel.
 Usually, this is when the hosel bends slightly backward in order to move the bottom of the shaft in front of the head.
-This helps to move the players hands further forward than the ball through impact.
+This helps to move the player’s hands further forward than the ball through impact.
 Nearly all golf putters in use have a slight offset.

-If you have more of a powerful swing and a consistent hit then it would be right for you to have a blade style putter, this would mean that the overall club and head impact would be softer on the ball preventing you from overshooting the hole.
+If you have more of a powerful swing and a consistent hit then it would be right for you to have a blade-style putter, this would mean that the overall club and head impact would be softer on the ball preventing you from overshooting the hole.

 With many people explaining how the putter felt, which in turn helps you to make a decision as to whether or not the club is right for you.
 In terms of preference, this comes down to the exact outcomes you want from your golf putter and which type would best be suited to you.

 When it comes to loft, many clubs are not advertised with their putter loft, as many golfers don’t take it into consideration.
 Usually, a putters loft is between 1 – 6 degrees.
 With higher lofts being useful in longer grass conditions and with 4 degrees being the standard for most users.

 When it comes to purchasing the best golf putter to add into your set, you should use all the information provided in the buyer’s guide & golf putter reviews above, along with our recommendations to make an informed choice.
-If you use the information provided the putter that you final purchase will be one which is ideal for you.
+If you use the information provided the putter that your final purchase will be one which is ideal for you.
 Taking the time to do the research can ensure that you have the right outcome purchasing the best golf putter.
-Checking out the different weights, face types, designs and other features can help you get a clearer insight into the type of putters which are available.
+Checking out the different weights, face types, designs, and other features can help you get a clearer insight into the type of putters that are available.